 This report provides updated technical information for requirements and regulations on food and agriculture products as are currently required by the Government of Indonesia (GOI).

-Section I. Food Laws:
+Updated sections are part of Section I, II, VI, VIII, IX, XI, and Appendix IV.